BellaMrx/WebDevelopment_Basics/README.md

  - if the installation of express was successful the folder node_module should have been created

+   ### Basic knowledge - Javascript on the server side
+   - Node.js is a runtime environment for JavaScript, thanks to which JavaScript can be executed outside of browsers.
+   - In addition to the runtime environment, Node.js provides various modules, with the help of which they can, for example, access the file system, implement web servers and much more.
+   - About the Node.js Package Manager (npm) can also install many other packages.
+   - npm also helps with the initialization of own packages.
+   - The meta information of a package like name, version number and dependencies are managed in the configuration file named package.json.
+   - Node.js provides many methods in a synchronous variant and an ansynchronous variant.
+As a rule, it is recommended to use the ansynchronous variant.
+   - The web framework express is one of the most popular web frameworks and facilitates the implementation of web servers.

  ## 10 - Implementing web services
   * #### Part_1 - SOAP  (Simple Object Access Protocol)
    - example for a: WSDL file(WSDL 2.0), SOAP request, SOAP response